avo-hq/docs/src/1.0/search.md

 end
 ```

-The `ransack_query` block passes over the `params` object that holds the `q` param, the actual query string.
+The `search_query` block passes over the `params` object that holds the `q` param, the actual query string.
 It also provides the `scope` variable on which you run the query.
 That ensures that the [authorization scopes](./authorization.html#scopes) have been appropriately applied.

 In this block, you may configure the search however strict or loose you need it.
 Check out [ransack's search matchers](https://github.com/activerecord-hackery/ransack#search-matchers) to compose the query better.